jeroenstevens/ToListen/README.md

 * Check them off
 * Rinse and repeat

-Keep expanding your music base and keep randomizing!
+Keep expanding your music base and keep randomizing!!